OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 ### -ExpandProperty

 Specifies a property to select, and indicates that an attempt should be made to expand that property.
+If the input object pipeline doesn't have the property named, `Select-Object` returns an error.

 - If the specified property is an array, each value of the array is included in the output.
 - If the specified property is an object, the objects properties are expanded for every **InputObject**

-In either case, the **Type** of objects output will match the **Type** of the expanded property.
+In either case, the output objects' **Type** matches the expanded property's **Type**.

+> [!NOTE]
+> There is a side-effect when using **ExpandProperty**.
+The `Select-Object` adds the selected
+> properties to the original object as **NoteProperty** members.

-If the **Property** parameter is specified, `Select-Object` will attempt to add each selected property as a **NoteProperty** to every outputted object.
+If the **Property** parameter is specified, `Select-Object` attempts to add each selected property as a **NoteProperty** to every outputted object.

 > [!WARNING]
-> If you receive the error: Select : Property cannot be processed because property `<PropertyName>`
+> If you receive an error that a property can't be processed because a property with that name
 > already exists, consider the following.
-> Note that when using `-ExpandProperty`, `Select-Object` can not replace an existing property.
+Note that when using **ExpandProperty**, `Select-Object`
-> This means:
+> can't replace an existing property.
+This means:
 >
-> - If the expanded object has a property of the same name, an error will occur.
+> - If the expanded object has a property of the same name, the command returns an error.
-> - If the *Selected* object has a property of the same name as an *Expanded* objects property, an
+> - If the _Selected_ object has a property of the same name as an _Expanded_ object's property, the
->   error will occur.
+>   command returns an error.

 ```yaml
 Type: System.String